mohanapriyan2006/DSA_leetcode/leetcode_2025_feb.md

 Input: obstacleGrid = [[0,0,0],[0,1,0],[0,0,0]]
-Output: 2
+<br/>Output: 2
-Explanation: There is one obstacle in the middle of the 3x3 grid above.
+<br/>Explanation: There is one obstacle in the middle of the 3x3 grid above.
 There are two ways to reach the bottom-right corner:
 1. Right -> Right -> Down -> Down
 2. Down -> Down -> Right -> Right